Definition of a State Candidate & Committee

-State offices are those of governor, lieutenant governor, secretary of state, state treasurer, attorney general, circuit court judge, court of appeals judge, supreme court justice, state senator, state representative to the assembly, and district attorney [§5.02(23)].
+State offices are those of governor, lieutenant governor, secretary of state, state treasurer, attorney general, state superintendent, circuit court judge, court of appeals judge, supreme court justice, state senator, state representative to the assembly, and district attorney [§5.02(23)].

 Click here to register a State Candidate Committee.

 Click here to register a Political Action Committee.

 A candidate on the April ballot will file a Spring Pre-Primary, Spring Pre-Election, July Continuing, and January Continuing report.
 Candidates on the November ballot must file a July Continuing, Fall Pre-Primary, September Continuing, Fall Pre-Election, and January Continuing report.
 The January and July Continuing reports will now be due on the 15th of those months.
 Every state committee other than a personal campaign committee must file a pre-primary and pre-election report if the committee is participating in the election.